pdf-association/arlington-pdf-model/README.md

 # Proof of Concept Implementations

-All PoCs are command line based with builtin help if no command line arguments are provided.
+All PoCs are command line based with built-in help if no command line arguments are provided.
+Command line options for all Python scripts and TestGrammar C++ PoC are the same to keep things simple.

+## Python scripts

+The scripts folder contains several Python3 scripts and an example Jupyter Notebook which are cross-platform (tested on both Windows and Linux).
+See [scripts/README.md](scripts/README.md).

 ## TestGrammar (C++17)